tfresource/tfresource-website/topics/Impedance.md

 ---
 title: "Impedance"
 categories:
-  - Needs Review
   - Destination Choice Models
 ---

-**----------------------------------------------------------------------------------------------------------------------------------------------------------------**

-This page is part of the Category \[.

-**----------------------------------------------------------------------------------------------------------------------------------------------------------------**
 The impedance describes how difficult it is to get from one place to another place.
-The impedance is commonly calculated as travel time, travel costs, or a combination of both called generalized costs.
+The impedance is commonly calculated as travel time, travel distance, travel costs, or a combination thereof called generalized costs.

-Travel costs may include parking, the costs for gasoline, maintenance costs, or the transit fare.
-For transit, access time, egress time, wait time and number of transit often is added to a generalized costs term (generally referred to as "level of service" variables).
+Travel costs may include parking, the costs for fuel, maintenance costs and transit fares.
+For transit, access time, egress time, wait time and number of transfers often is added to a generalized costs term (generally referred to as "level of service" variables).

 Mathematical Formulation
 ------------------------

-Some impedance measures combine different level of service variables for the same mode (e.g., auto).
-This is usually done through a linear combination of the component level of service variables, in the same way that utility functions are developed for mode choice models.
+Some impedance measures combine different level-of-service variables as generalized costs.
+This is usually done through a linear combination of the component level-of-service variables, similarly to the calculation of utility calculations for mode choice models.
 For example:

-Impedance = In-Vehicle Time + B~1~ &times; Out-of-Vehicle Time + B~2~ &times; Cost
+$$Impedance = time_{InVehicle} + \beta_{1} * time_{OutOfVehicle} + beta_2 * costs$$

-The parameters B~k~ are estimated in the mode choice model or asserted based on information from other models.
-In the equation above, B~1~ represents the weight at which travelers value out-of-vehicle time relative to in-vehicle time (typically 2 to 4) and 1/B~2~ represents the monetary value of in-vehicle time.
+The parameters \beta_k are either estimated in a mode choice model or asserted based on information from other models.
+In the equation above, \beta_1 represents the weight at which travelers value out-of-vehicle time relative to in-vehicle time (typically by a factor of 2 to 4 worse) and 1/\beta_2 represents the monetary value of in-vehicle time.

 ![]( ImpedanceFunction.png "fig: ImpedanceFunction.png")\
 *Common representation of the impedance function*